tobega/tailspin-v0/TailspinReference.md

 a subset of the attributes of each tuple/structure.
 This projection can also comprise renamings of attributes and extensions with calculated attributes, e.g. `$({item:, distance: §.x + §.y})` will remove all attributes except "item" from each tuple and append a new attribute "distance" equal to the sum of the previous x and y attributes.
-Note the use of the reflexive identifier `§` to refer to the current tuple being projected, while `$` would still refer to the current value being processed in the chain.
+Note the use of the reflexive identifier `§` to refer to each structure being projected, while `$` would refer to the current value being processed in the chain where the lens is defined.
 These projections can also be used to transform individual [structure](#structures) values or [arrays](#arrays) of structures.

+NOTE: The `$` in a lens is only evaluated when the lens is used, even if it still refers to where the lens was defined.
+This can make a difference if it refers to a mutable object (a processor).

 Another powerful transformational projection that can be applied to relations and arrays of structures is a grouping collection.
 You first  specify the word `collect` followed by a structure where keys are paired with a reference to a